-What Are Third Party Fees?
+What Are Third-Party Fees?

-What Do Third Party Fees Go Towards?
+What Do Third-Party Fees Cover?

 A title company or attorney is required to oversee the closing of your home as an independent (third) party, and a fee is associated with this.